Assets

 Other organizations may use more industry-specific terminology, such as endpoint, node, robot, printer, sensor, or other terms.

 Assets can be imported directly into Hardfin (via CSV, API, or ERP).
-If you are using the , assets are the final step in the parts workflow after an assembly is registered:
+If you are using the supply chain module, assets are the final step in the parts workflow after an assembly is registered:

 Understand asset relationships